eslint/rfcs/designs/2023-relative-cache/README.md

 ### Suggested updated cache file

 Here is a suggested updated cache file, with relative paths instead of full paths.
-The . is the directory from which eslint is run.
+The `.` is the current working
+directory.
 Typically, eslint is always run from the same place, so using a relative path should not cause a problem.

 Note that the obscure hash value is still there, and is now Ak0sovs.
 This hash value will need to be calculated using relative paths only.